Lightningmash/SE-DAY5-Technical-Writing/README.md

 12. How can you succinctly convey the purpose and key features of a product?
-1. Start with a Clear and Brief Purpose Statement:
+a.
+Start with a Clear and Brief Purpose Statement:
 Purpose: Describe the core goal of the product in a single sentence.
 Keep it short, focusing on what problem the product solves and the primary value it provides to the user.
 Example: "FlutterCash is a fast, secure payment solution that enables businesses to process payments instantly and customers to make hassle-free transactions."
-2. Highlight the Most Important Features: Key Features: List 3-5 key functionalities that set the product apart.
+b.
+Highlight the Most Important Features: Key Features: List 3-5 key functionalities that set the product apart.
 Be specific but concise, using bullet points for easy readability.
 Example:
 Instant bank transfers